Bridging the Skills Gap: Workforces for Electrification

 Workforce Development

-The following table summarizes the challenges and associated strategies to overcome these challenges in the electrification workforce.
+The following table summarizes the challenges and associated strategies to overcome these challenges in the electrification workforce, based on Energeia research.

 Table 2 - Strategies to Increase Building Electrification Workforce, Source: Energeia Research

-On the basis of the above challenges and solutions, Energeia developed a targeted workforce strategy that addresses key workforce barriers.
-Table 3 below captures the estimated costs and workforce impacts of each solution.
+On the basis of the above challenges and solutions, Energeia developed a targeted workforce strategy for a Community Choice Aggregator (CCA) that addressed key workforce needs and barriers.
+Table 3 below captures the estimated costs and workforce impacts of selected key solutions from one of our recent engagements in California.

-• Entry Level bonus reflects the average signing incentives provided to new entrants upon completing training in trades such as HVAC, electrical, and plumbing, based primarily on actual California industry data
+• Entry-level bonus reflects the average signing incentives provided to new entrants upon completing training in trades such as HVAC, electrical, and plumbing, based primarily on actual industry data.

-• Retraining bonus is based on a Silicon Valley Clean Energy’s (SVCE) Future Fit Fundamentals Program that offered a $500 training incentive to those who completed a training course
+• The retraining bonus is based on a Silicon Valley Clean Energy’s (SVCE) Future Fit Fundamentals Program, which offers a $500 training incentive to those who completed a training course.

-Energeia developed an estimate of the cost of process improvements and advertising campaigns based on experience, but these numbers should be validated.
+• Energeia also developed an estimate of the cost of process improvements and advertising campaigns based on experience, but these numbers should be validated on a case-by-case basis.

 Table 3 – Workforce Development Strategies, Costs and Impacts, Source: Energeia Analysis.
 Percentage impacts represent estimated values

-The annual impacts of the workforce development program were estimated, as seen below in Figure 8.
-This includes strategies for increasing the efficiency of the existing workforce, e.g., instant permits and streamlining.
-The plan was smoothed to reflect the realities of hiring and program implementation (ideally, it should ramp up).
-The resulting workforce transition is shown below against the target needed to hit the building electrification goals.
+The resulting, illustrative workforce development program impacts are shown in Figure 8.
+They include strategies for increasing the efficiency of the existing workforce, e.g., instant permits and streamlining.
+In this case, the plan was smoothed to reflect the realities of hiring and program implementation (ideally, it should ramp up).
+The resulting, illustrative workforce transition forecast is shown below against the target needed to hit the identified building electrification goals.

 Figure 11 – Workforce Need Above BaU vs Modeled Supply, Source: Energeia Analysis